ajaishankar/msw-validate/README.md

 - Keys are paths to quickly get at the deeply nested field that needs to be checked
     - [bruno-query](https://github.com/usebruno/bruno/tree/main/packages/bruno-query#bruno-query) is used to pick the value
-    It has same syntax as [lodash get](https://lodash.com/docs/4.17.15#get) and also array and deep navigation support
+    It has same syntax as [lodash get](https://lodash.com/docs/4.17.15#get) with added array and deep navigation support
-- Only scalars and array of scalars are allowed as values restricting validations to simple one liners
+- Only scalars and array of scalars are allowed as values, resulting in simple one line validations
 - Custom validation functions are allowed as in `query.limit` above
 - Custom error messages can be returned from validation functions
 - Custom responses can be returned as in `headers.authorization` above
 - Query and FormData are converted to objects with the [qs](https://www.npmjs.com/package/qs) package
 - A handler that expects form data can declare the `requestBodyType: "form-data"`
-    - Please note that due to the following [node bug](https://github.com/mswjs/msw/issues/1843#issuecomment-1801622672) you might need to pass `--forceExit` to jest
+    - Do note that due to the following [node bug](https://github.com/mswjs/msw/issues/1843#issuecomment-1801622672) you might need to pass `--forceExit` to jest
     - File uploads are not supported in this library, but can be enabled by writing a custom msw handler

-#### Responses
+#### Response

-Once validation succeeds the data in the `return` field is sent as a json response.
+On success, the data or HttpResponse specified as return value is sent as a json response

 Custom response functions can be specified and take the same argument as a msw resolver plus an invocation count.